ha-lins/MetaLearning4NLP-Papers/README.md

 ## Call for Contributions
 Contributions are welcomed, you are encouraged to:
+- Open an issue and send me the paper info
 - Directly pull request
-- Send me new dataset info
-- Send me new experiment results from published paper.

 ## Taxonomy in Applications